moaldini/MPP/README.md

 Passengers can:

-o Viewlistofairports
-o Viewlistofairlinesflyingoutofanairport(searchbyairportthreelettercode) o Viewlistofflightsbetweenadepartureanddestinationforadate o Viewlistofownreservations o Viewdetailsofareservation(flights,departuretimes,etc.) o Makeareservation(note:inputwillbealistofflights) o Cancelareservation o Confirmandpurchaseareservation.Thiswillresultinmultipletickets(oneforeach flight in the reservation)

-Agents (this role is optional and extra credit):

-o Viewlistofairports
+o View list of airports.

+o View list of airlines flying out of an airport (search by airport three letter code)

+o View list off lights between adeparture and destination for a date.

+o View list of own reservations

+o View details of a reservation (flights,departuretimes,etc.)

+o Make a reservation (note: input will beal is toff lights)

-o Viewlistofairlinesflyingoutofanairport(searchbyairportthreelettercode)
+o Cancel a reservation.

+o Confirm and purchase a reservation.

+This will result in multiple tickets(one for each flight in the reservation)

+Agents:

+o View list of airports

+o View list of airlines flying out of an airport (searchbyairportthreelettercode)

 o Viewlistofflightsbetweenadepartureanddestinationforadate

 o Viewlistofpassengersandreservationsmadeforthem“bythisagent”

-o Viewdetailsofareservation(flights,departuretimes,etc.)–onlyifdonebythisagent o Makeareservation(note:payloadwillbealistofflights)
+o Viewdetailsofareservation(flights,departuretimes,etc.)

-o Cancelareservation
+o Make a reservation

-o Confirmandpurchaseareservation.Thiswillresultinmultipletickets(oneforeach
+o Cancel a reservation

+o Confirm and purchase are servation.

-flight in the reservation)
+This will result in multiple tickets(one for each flight in the reservation)

 Admins

-o CanperformCRUDoperationsonallresources
+o Canper form CRUD operations on allresources.